 Now in detailed some network devices prevents and blocks ports below 1024.
 So FTP protocol provides some solution for this which is named Passive Mode.
 In passive mode, first connections are established to TCP 21 for commands, and then Server opens 2 ports over 1024 number one for command and other for data.
 For example, if the command port is 2000 the data port is 2001.
 The server will bind these ports like regular command port and data port to TCP 21 and TCP 20.
 In order to activate the passive mode the PASV command should be issued according to PORT command during the FTP connection.

 As a simple protocol FTP have a lot of clients for different Operating system families like Windows, Linux, MacOS, BSD and different GUI types like command-line, web, desktop, mobile.
 Below you can find tutorial about FTP commands.

 Secure FTP Port

 As stated previously FTP do not provide a transmission security like encryption by default but we can use alternative ways to solve this issue.

 SSH provides FTP like sub-protocol named SFTP .
 SFTP works over and SSH connection which is an encrypted connection.
 To learn more about SFTP look following tutorial.

-SSL/TLS is one of the most used secure tunneling technique.
+SSL/TLS is one of the most used secure tunneling techniques.
 We can use SSL/FTP where FTP data will transferred over encrypted SSL tunnel.